-Thinking about Switzerland, you cannot simply ignore St. Moritz, the luxurious Alpine Resort, widely popular for its breathtaking slopes, amazing ski facilities, and food...don't forget about food!
-However, we are not here to talk about the area in general, but one of the reasons for its good reputation: the stunning St. Moritz Lake, and which time of the year to visit!
-Furthermore, we are going to explore one of the best resorts in St. Moritz, you should definitely consider visiting: Badrutt's Palace Hotel.
+Thinking about Switzerland, you cannot simply ignore St. Moritz.
+This luxurious Alpine Resort is widely popular for its breathtaking slopes, amazing ski facilities, and food...never forget about food!
+However, we are not here to talk about the area in general, but one of the reasons for its good reputation: the stunning St. Moritz Lake, as well as the best season to visit!
+Furthermore, we are going to explore one of the best resorts in St. Moritz: Badrutt's Palace Hotel.

-As you might already know, and as you can see in the photos, it's easy to understand that we are not talking about a casual lake.
-St. Moritz Lake has been a major point of interest since long time ago, and thankfully its fame has not affected its character at all.
+As you might already know, and as you can see in the photos, we are not talking about a casual lake.
+St. Moritz Lake has been a major point of interest since long time ago, and thankfully, its fame has not affected its unique character at all.
 The landscape maintains its flawless beauty throughout the years.

 The lake hosts numerous sport events annually, which is only inevitable, considering the nature of the destination.
 Among the events taking place in the lake are Polo Matches every January and early February, Horse Races on the frozen lake in February, as well as Skijoring (winter sport in which a person on skis is pulled by a horse, a dog, or a motor vehicle), which originates from this area.

-Staying in a hotel that has managed to blend in with the natural beauty is fascinating, and if you think about it, enjoying your coffee, gazing down the view of the tranquil alpine landscapes, is surely a once-in-a-lifetime experience...unless you choose to stay in Badrutt's Palace Hotel, where these views become your every-day reality!
+Staying in a hotel that has managed to blend with its natural surroundings so perfectly is fascinating.
+If you think about it, even a coffee gazing down the view of the tranquil alpine landscapes becomes an once-in-a-lifetime experience... unless you stay one of the top Swiss Castle Hotels, Badrutt's Palace Hotel, where these views become your reality!

 Badrutt's Palace Hotel: Overlooking St. Moritz Lake

-It is actually among the very few hotels that have managed to take advantage, as well as, highlight the beauty of the location.
-Badrutt's Palace offers a direct view of the lake from the majority of its rooms and suites.
+It is actually one of the very few hotels that have managed to take advantage, as well as, highlight the beauty of their location.
+Badrutt's Palace offers a direct view of the lake from the majority of the hotel grounds and facilities, including its rooms and suites.
 Of course, the restaurants and spa feature amazing views over St. Moritz Lake as well.

 Winter VS Summer

-In winter, the landscape of St. Moritz is cold, and the shades of blue and white dominate the area.
+In winter, the landscape of St. Moritz is cold, and the shades of blue and white are prominent through the area.
 It's full of snow and the imposing frozen lake in the heart of it, is absolutely gorgeous!
 The lake is frequently used for ice-skating and all kinds of sports on ice!

 In summer, the landscape is completely different and the colors of light-blue and green make it look like a beautiful painting.
-St. Moritz Lake , completely unfrozen this time of the year, sparkles like the most expensive diamond, and people gather around it either for picnics, trekking or even swimming.
+St. Moritz Lake, completely unfrozen this time, sparkles like the most expensive diamond.
+People gather around the lake, either for picnics, trekking or even swimming.

-Breakfast in St. Moritz: The Melody of the Harpe!
+Breakfast at St. Moritz: The Melody of the Harpe!

 The sun is rising and you can't wait to start your day...but wait, what about breakfast?
 As you can see above, Badrutt's Palace Hotel features a wide selection of breakfast dishes, including crepes and waffles, local cold cuts and cheese, and fresh seasonal fruits.

-In Summer, the breakfast in Badrutt's Palace is served in Le Relais Restaurant, which offers a direct view of the stunning St. Moritz Lake.
+In Summer, the breakfast in Badrutt's Palace is served in Le Relais Restaurant, where you will enjoy direct views of the stunning St. Moritz Lake.
 During this season, we recommend you to taste the delicious crepes, served with strawberry marmalade and fresh strawberries on the side.

 In Winter, Badrutt's Palace breakfast is served in Le Restaurant, which is mainly distinguished for its stylish interior.
-What's truly unique about eating breakfast during wintertime, is that a harpist will accompany your meal, playing beautiful and relaxing melodies.
+What's truly unique about eating breakfast during wintertime, is that a harpist will keep you company during your morning meal, playing beautiful and relaxing melodies.

 St. Moritz Activities: Summer VS Winter

-So...you have filled your stomach and now you must be ready to start your day, filled with energy.
-But you are thinking "What am I doing here?!"
-Well, you don't have to worry, because St. Moritz is packed with outdoor activities to do, either in summer or winter.
+St. Moritz is also packed with outdoor activities to do, either in summer or winter.
 We have enlisted below the 10 most popular activities to do according to season, so it's up to you to choose.

 - Surf & Kite 1.
 Helicopter Flight